Is my house subsiding?

 What do subsidence cracks look like?

-Cracks caused by subsidence will often be diagonal and wider at the top than the bottom.
+Subsidence will often create diagonal cracks that will be wider at the top than the bottom.
 They will be visible both inside and out and are likely to be found around doors or windows, or where an extension joins the house.

 Have a good look at the cracks and see if there is a pattern or system of cracking.
 Walls crack in their weakest places, usually at door and window openings.
 If there is a subsidence problem, these will often go out of square so check that they still open and close properly.